sdetweil/MagicMirror_scripts/README.md

 A new MagicMirror version is released once every 90 days (Jan 1, Apr 1, July 1, Oct 1).

-`upgrade-script.sh` will do the `git pull` and `npm install`, and refresh npm setup for any modules that might need it it should handle all the work…
+`upgrade-script.sh` will do the `git pull` and `npm install`, and refresh npm setup for any modules that might need it.
+The script should handle all the work…

 and give you a trial run of all that, only applying changes if you request them.